-As the Group conducted organizational restructuring on April 1, 2019, for the purpose of achieving the medium-term business plan and expanding business in the future, the reportable segment "Distribution and Enterprise business" has been reclassified into "Enterprise business" and "Distribution business".
+As the Group conducted organizational restructuring on April 1, 2020, for the purpose of achieving the medium-term business plan and expanding business toward the next medium-term business plan, a part of business for the manufacturing sector included in "Enterprise business" has been reclassified into "Distribution business."

-Accordingly, the segment information for the year ended March 31, 2019, has been restated based on the new categorization of the reportable segments.
+Accordingly, the segment information for the year ended March 31, 2020, has been restated based on the new categorization of the reportable segments.